radio-aktywne/mantis/README.md

 When you push changes to remote, different GitHub Actions run to ensure project consistency.
 There are defined workflows for:

-- testing on different platforms
 - deploying docs to GitHub Pages
-- testing Docker builds
+- testing inside Docker container
 - drafting release notes
+- publishing Docker images

 For more info see the files in `.github/workflows` directory and `Actions` tab on GitHub.